Stemby/Universitas/README.md

 Dependencies
 ------------
 You only need Python.
+On Debian/Ubuntu:

+    $ sudo aptitude install python3

 Run on GNU/Linux
 ----------------
     $ ./universitas.py